 The site incorporates an established pod camping site and adventure playground.
 Any future development on the site must be for tourism uses and compatible with the existing operational business.

-Owing to the presence of a small watercourse adjacent to the site, a Flood Risk Assessment will be required to support proposals for any further development
+Owing to the presence of a small watercourse adjacent to the site, a Flood Risk Assessment or other supporting information will be required to support proposals for any further development.

 ANGUS GLENS